robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-11-21 19:35:46 UTC
+**Last Updated:** 2025-11-21 20:08:36 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later around 19:35 UTC for the next update or when the webcam is expected to be operational again.
+**Recommendation:** Visitors should check back later; the webcam feed will be restored once maintenance is complete.
-**Technical Note:** The status image indicates a grey background with red text stating \
+**Technical Note:** The status image indicates a gray background with red text stating \

 ---